-4.7 Dispose of used equipment and materials and naso-gastric aspirate in line with local policy and protocol 4.8 Update records and make them available to the care team in line with local policy and protocol Additional information about this unit local policy and protocol Individual refers to someone requiring care or support; it will usually mean the person or people supported by the learner Valid consent must be in line with agreed UK country definition Unit aim (s) This unit is aimed at those who care for individuals with naso-gastric tubes.
+Unit aim (s) This unit is aimed at those who care for individuals with naso-gastric tubes.
 The learner will have the opportunity to develop knowledge, understanding and skills in order to aspirate stomach/intestinal contents via the naso-gastric tube, measure output and remove tubes when directed to.
-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles Details of the relationship of the unit and relevant national occupational standards N/A
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles Details of the relationship of the unit and relevant National Occupational Standards N/A

 Title: L/616/5210 Care for a newborn baby

 Level: 3

 Credit Value: 3

 GLH: 32

-түт: 30

-Learning Outcomes Assessment Criteria

-The learner will: The learner can:
+Learning Outcomes The learner will: Assessment Criteria The learner can:

 Understand current legislation, national guidelines, policies, protocols and good practice guidelines related to caring for newborn babies Summarise current legislation, national guidelines, policies, protocols and good practice guidelines related to the care of newborn babies Describe local policies for child safety and protection Explain how to work in partnership with parents or carers and significant others Explain the rights and responsibilities of parents or carers for their child and own role in relation to this Explain how to obtain advice and information to support own practice Explain how to report any concerns about the parent, carer or child's health, safety or wellbeing in line with local policy and protocol Explain how to access records and information on the needs and preferences of babies, parents and carers, in line with local policy and protocol Explain the importance of confidentiality when accessing records and information

-2. Understand how to meet the physical, when accessing records and information 2.1 Describe the normal state of

-social, emotional and developmental newborn babies

-needs of newborn babies 2.2 Explain how to recognise when a newborn baby may be becoming unwell
+2. Understand how to meet the physical, social, emotional and developmental needs of newborn babies 2.1 Describe the normal state of newborn babies 2.2 Explain how to recognise when a newborn baby may be becoming unwell 2.3 Describe the physical, social and emotional developmental needs of babies during the first ten days of life

-2.3 Describe the physical, social and emotional developmental needs of babies during the first ten days of life 2.4 Explain how to anticipate and respond to the needs of newborn babies using non-verbal cues 2.5 Explain the health, safety and hygiene requirements of newborn babies 2.6 Explain the importance of providing consistency and continuity of care for 2.7 newborn babies Explain how to protect the rights and interests of babies 3.
-Be able to contribute to the safety of newborn babies within own care 3.1 Create a care environment which ensures the newborn baby is safe, secure and free from danger, harm and abuse 3.2 Handle, move and position the baby safely to encourage interaction and help them feel secure, in line with local policy and protocol 3.3 Confirm the identity of anyone who wants to handle the baby, checking that identification labels are secure and visible 3.4 Update and store records in line with local policy and protocol 4.
-Be able to feed, bathe and clothe newborn babies in line with local policy 4.1 Apply standard precautions for infection control and protocol 4.2 Apply health and safety measures relevant to the procedure and environment 4.3 Prepare the environment and equipment for feeding, bathing and clothing newborn babies according to their individual needs 4.4 Dispose of leftover food in line with local policy and protocol 4.5 Undress the baby, wash, bathe and dry them, following safe hygiene and care 4.6 principles Monitor skin condition, treating any dryness or soreness in accordance to care plan
+2.4 Explain how to anticipate and respond to the needs of newborn babies using non-verbal cues 2.5 Explain the health, safety and hygiene 2.6 requirements of newborn babies Explain the importance of providing consistency and continuity of care for 27 newborn babies 2.7 Explain how to protect the rights and interests of babies 3.
+Be able to contribute to the safety of newborn babies within own care 3.1 Create a care environment which ensures the newborn baby is safe, secure and free from danger, harm and 3.2 abuse Handle, move and position the baby safely to encourage interaction and help them feel secure, in line with local policy and protocol 3.3 Confirm the identity of anyone who wants to handle the baby, checking that identification labels are secure and visible 3.4 Update and store records in line with local policy and protocol 4.
+Be able to feed, bathe and clothe newborn babies in line with local policy 4.1 Apply standard precautions for infection control and protocol 4.2 Apply health and safety measures relevant to the procedure and environment 4.3 4.4 Dispose of leftover food in line with local policy and protocol 4.5 Undress the baby, wash, bathe and dry them, following safe hygiene and care principles 4.6 4.7 4.8 Dispose of soiled nappies, clean and store equipment in line with local policy and protocol